Editor’s Note: This post was originally published in August 2021 and has been updated to include the latest trends and innovations.

 7-Eleven is poised to attract affluent, environmentally-conscious customers with the installation of 500 new charging stations for electric vehicles.
 The convenience store chain has developed a 6,000-square-foot concept called 7-Eleven Lab Store, which includes a Laredo Taco Company serving up freshly prepared salsas, carne guisada, carnitas, and even house-made tortillas.
 It also offers kombucha, cold-pressed juices and smoothies, and organic groceries.

 No discussion of c-store disruption would be complete without the mention of Amazon Go c-stores.
-The company claims its small-footprint urban stores offer “true grab-and-go”, thanks to Amazon’s frictionless, cashierless Just Walk Out technology.
-There are 30 stores with locations open or announced in New York, Chicago, Seattle, San Francisco, and London.
+The company claims its small-footprint urban stores offer “true grab-and-go”, thanks to Amazon’s frictionless, cashierless, Just Walk Out technology.
+As of 2021, Amazon had opened close to 30 stores.

 The Future of Convenience

-But one of the most intriguing opportunities lies in rethinking how fuel and food are combined as a retail offering.
-The immense “installed base” of existing convenience stores offers a remarkable opportunity to attract new, upscale customers–and improve the quality of life for the communities these brands serve.
+But one of the most intriguing opportunities lies in the immense “installed base” of existing convenience stores.
+There is a remarkable opportunity to attract new, upscale customers–and improve the quality of life for the communities these brands serve.